goldenfinix68/Mern-Test/README.md

 ![current image](./public/smd1.png)

-### 2. Provide two search input fields - one for title, one for category
+### 2. Provide two search input fields - one for title, one for description

 #### Enable users to perform a search using two keywords—one for the title and one for the description—allowing for more precise and relevant search results.
 ![current image](./public/smd2.png)